Why we couldn't prove SETH hardness of the Closest Vector Problem for even norms!: Introduction

 We focus on the fine-grained hardness of $\CVP$ in the $\ell_p$ norm for $p\in 2\intg^+$.
 We say that a probabilistic reduction does not have false negatives if, for any oracle call that is made with a \textsf{YES} instance, the oracle responds \textsf{YES} with probability $1$.
 We show the following impossibility result about reduction from satisfiability problem:

-\begin{theorem}[Informal, see \cref{thm:SAT-to-CVP2,thm:SAT-to-CVPp}] For any even positive integer $p$ and constant $c>0$, there exists a constant $k_0$ such that for all $k > k_0$, there is no polynomial time probabilistic reduction without false negatives from $k$-$\SAT$ on $n$-variables to almost exact-$\CVP_p$ on $O(n^c)$ rank lattice that make at most $O(n^c)$ calls to $\CVP_p$ oracle, unless $\coNP$ is in $\NPPoly$. \end{theorem}
+\begin{theorem}[Informal, see \cref{thm:SAT-to-CVP2,thm:SAT-to-CVPp}] For any even positive integer $p$ and constant $c>0$, there exists a constant $k_0$ such that for all $k > k_0$, there is no polynomial time probabilistic reduction without false negatives from $k$-$\SAT$ on $n$-variables to $\CVP_p$ on $O(n^c)$ rank lattice that make at most $O(n^c)$ calls to $\CVP_p$ oracle, unless $\coNP$ is in $\NPPoly$. \end{theorem}

-More specifically, we get this barrier for $(1+2^{-\poly(n)})$ approximate $\CVP_p$.
-For even $p$ greater than $2$, we need an additional promise that the target's distance from the lattice is at most $\exp(n^{O(1)})$ factor large than the shortest non-zero vector in the lattice.
-For $\SVP_p$ for all even $p$, we show the barrier for $(1+2^{-\poly(n)})$ approximation (without any additional promise needed).
+For even $p$ greater than $2$, we need an additional promise on $\CVP_p$ instance that the target's distance from the lattice is at most $\exp(n^{O(1)})$ factor large than the shortest non-zero vector in the lattice.
+For $\SVP_p$ for all even $p$, we show the barrier for exact-$\SVP_p$(without any additional promise needed).

 Our result says that for any even integer $p$ and constant $c>0$, it is not possible to get $2^{cn}$ $\seth$-hardness by a deterministic \emph{polynomial time} Karp reduction from $k$-$\SAT$ to $\CVP_p$ unless the polynomial hierarchy collapses to the third level.
-We also rule out Turing reduction, which makes less than $n^k$ calls to $\CVP_p$ oracle.
+We also rule out Turing reductions, which makes less than $n^k$ calls to $\CVP_p$ oracle.
 These impossibility results also hold for a probabilistic reduction, as long as the oracle does not output false negatives.
 This result, in particular, explains why~\cite{BGS17, ABGS19} could not prove $\SETH$-hardness of $\CVP_p$ for even $p$.
 They showed $\seth$-hardness of $\CVP_p$ for non-even $p$ by a Karp-reduction (shown in \cref{fig:karp-reduction}) from $k$-$\SAT$ on $n$-variables to $\CVP_p$ on lattice of rank $n$.
-The above theorem says (under a complexity-theoretic assumption) that there exists a constant $k$ for which it is impossible to get a polynomial time-reduction Karp reduction from $k$-$\SAT$ to almost exact-$\CVP_p$ on $O(n)$ rank lattice for even $p$.
+The above theorem says (under a complexity-theoretic assumption) that there exists a constant $k$ for which it is impossible to get a polynomial time-reduction Karp reduction from $k$-$\SAT$ to $\CVP_p$ on $O(n)$ rank lattice for even $p$.
 On the contrary, our result does not rule out all fine-grained polynomial-time reductions.
 For example, it does not mention the possibility of Turing reductions, which make $n^k$ calls to $\CVP_p$ oracle.
 Note that there also exists a polynomial time reduction from $k$-$\SAT$ to $\CVP_p$ on the lattice of rank $n^{O(k)}$, but this reduction does not say anything about $2^{cn}$ fine-grained hardness of $\CVP$.

 Notice that the above theorem does not say anything about the possibility of a super-polynomial time reduction.
 We know that $\CVP_p$ for any $p\geq 1$ is $2^{o(n)}$-hard (shown in \cref{fig:exp-time}) assuming the Exponential Time Hypothesis~\cite{BGS17}.
 This reduction from $k$-$\SAT$ makes exponential number of calls to the $\CVP_p$ oracle.